 Fire detectors and alarm systems

-It is now a requirement of the 2006 Building Regulations that all new dwelling houses are to be provided with mains powered fire detection and alarm systems with battery back-up.
-A typical new 2 storey house will require 4 detectors, a smoke detector in the entrance hall, first floor landing, and living room and a heat detector in the kitchen.
+It is now a requirement of the building regulations that all new dwelling houses are to be provided with mains powered fire detection and alarm systems with battery back-up.
+A typical new 2 storey house will require a smoke detector in the entrance hall, first floor landing, all bedrooms and all high risk rooms such as the living room and utility room.
+A heat detector is also required in the kitchen.
 All these detectors should be inter-linked so that if one detector detects a fire then all detectors are sounded.
 Ensure that smoke alarms are located at ceiling level and not on walls and that all smoke alarms are properly installed and maintained.
 Test the alarms regularly.

 In existing houses we recommend that you install at least one smoke alarm on each floor level (for optimum use the smoke alarm on each floor should be located on the ceiling and should be checked regularly).